 Remember, for all of your echo devices, WiFi connectivity is required.

 The original device, the Amazon Echo is a smart speaker, virtual assistant home hub.
 The new gen models have expanded on the speaker quality, microphones, color options, and more from the original models.
 The Echo connects to Alexa to play music, make calls, set alarms and times, ask questions, control smart-home devices and more.
-They start at only $99 and can be found HERE.
+They start at only $99.

 There is so much to say about the Amazon Alexa and Kindle ecosystem that it would take days to explain it all.
 To simplify it for you, here are the steps to get yourself going and make the decision that’s best for your family.

 Step 1: Make sure you have WiFi

 Step 2: Connect your Amazon Echo device to the WiFi

 Step 3: Connect each of your companion smart devices to the same WiFi and then to your Echo via the Amazon Alexa app

 Step 4: Enjoy your new smart RV experience

 It’s up to you and your family to determine your individual wants and needs and what system would work best for you.
 Remember you have to start with an Echo unit and then from there the sky is the limit.
 The Blink cameras and the smart plugs probably provide the most immediate benefit to the RV lifestyle and would be a good place to start building your smart RV system.

 All these great Alexa devices sound awesome right?
 I bet you’re thinking – “Yeah, they sound awesome when I have WiFi, but what about when I am not parked at a Good Sam Park that has unlimited free Wifi?”
 Well, worry not, there are several ways to ensure you never go over on your data and you always have the unlimited access to the internet that you need (pending of course that those cell signals can reach you where you are traveling).
 Here are some ideas for unlimited data: